 Solidarity comes from having a feeling of responsibility to each other, and in a society that is so deeply characterised by class, it is the responsibility of those who have financial or other forms of capital to redistribute it to people that need it.
 In the situation that kick-started the fund, £4,000 for one person was money sitting in a bank that had been untouched for years, but to Aida, it was the difference between prison or freedom, between being with her daughter or the trauma of separation, between justice and injustice.
 How can we collectively make decisions about responsibility to each other, when very few of us deliberately choose the paths or lives that lead us to having such vast imbalances in capital?

 This fund has given money to people in crisis for needs that cannot be met by the state, and although this can sometimes make the difference between life and death or can begin to heal some traumas, there is a need for long term infrastructure to address the structural imbalances that shape our lives.

 The fund is now being managed by the Solidarity Collective, a small autonomous group that is working to develop processes of community and transformative justice in social movements.
 The Solidarity Collective also supports people dealing with and confronting issues of conflict and oppression in grass-roots political and community organising.

 The beautiful thing about this fund, aside from the fact that it is literally helping to save and transform lives, is that while money is created from debt, this fund was created from the cancellation of debt, as an act of solidarity.

-Support the crisis fund by donating here.
+Support the crisis fund by donating to their credit union account

 *Aida is not her real name, and no names that are able to identify people are used in this article.
 This is because the people being supported by the fund are not able to choose their situations, and having the agency to decide when and if to be identified is an important principle we wish to uphold.